 26 NCAC 03 .0112 DISCOVERY

-(b) Any means of discovery available pursuant to the North Carolina Rules of Civil Procedure, G.S.
+(a) Any means of discovery available pursuant to the North Carolina Rules of Civil Procedure, G.S.
 1A‑1, is allowed.
 If the party from whom discovery is sought objects to the discovery, the party seeking the discovery may file a motion with the administrative law judge to obtain an order compelling discovery.
 In the disposition of the motion, the party seeking discovery shall have the burden of showing that the discovery is needed for the proper presentation of the party's case, is not for purposes of delay, and that the issues in controversy are significant enough to warrant the discovery.
-In ruling on a motion for discovery, the administrative law judge shall recognize all privileges recognized at law.

-(d) The parties in any contested case shall immediately commence to exchange information voluntarily, to seek access as provided by law to public documents and to exhaust other informal means of obtaining discoverable material within the timeframe set in the scheduling order.
+(c) The parties in any contested case shall voluntarily exchange information upon filing the contested case, seek access as provided by law to public documents, and exhaust other informal means of obtaining discoverable material within the timeframe set in the scheduling order.

-(e) All discovery shall be completed no later than the first day of the contested case hearing.
-An administrative law judge may shorten or lengthen the period for discovery and adjust hearing dates accordingly and, when necessary, allow discovery during the pendency of the contested case hearing.
+All discovery shall be completed no later than the first day of the contested case hearing.

 (1) move for relief from the request;